- Enseignants / Chercheurs

 - Alumni & Donateurs

 Tom Theuns has taught undergraduate courses in political science, political theory, international relations, legal theory, research methodology and the history of political thought for Sciences Po's programmes in Paris and Reims, at the University of Amsterdam and at the University of Maastricht.
 Prior to taking up his position at the University of Amsterdam, he was also a tutor in Sciences-Po's Masters programme in political theory.
-He has published several book chapters and reviews as well as peer reviewed journal articles in the Journal of European Integration (http://www.tandfonline.com/doi/full/10.1080/07036337.2016.1263625), articles are in press with the Australian Journal of Politics and History, and the Journal of Contemporary European Research, and the Journal of Comparative Law.
+He has published several book chapters and reviews as well as peer reviewed journal articles in the Journal of European Integration (http://www.tandfonline.com/doi/full/10.1080/07036337.2016.1263625), articles are in press with the Australian Journal of Politics and History, the Journal of Contemporary European Research, and the Journal of Comparative Law.

 The Legitimacy-Discourse and the Justification of EU Foreign Policy in the European Neighbourhood under the supervision of Justine Lacroix

 'Jeremy Bentham, John Stuart Mill and the Secret Ballot: Insights from Nineteenth Century Democratic Theory’, accepted for publication in the Australian Journal of Politics and History